 Other areas, such as the visitor center, picnicking areas, and some campsites are also wheelchair accessible and service animals (dogs) are allowed.
 For more information make sure to check out the national park service website before you go.

-Best season to visit Capitol Reef National Park
+Best time to visit Capitol Reef National Park

 This park is great to visit all year round, with the busiest times being throughout spring and summer.
-If you are looking for less crowds make sure to go in the late fall.
+If you are looking for less crowds a great time to visit is in late fall.
 By mid to late October the crowds are practically non-existent and you will have many of the trails to yourself.
+Though of the 5 national parks in Utah, Capitol Reef sees fewer visitors overall.

 Depending if you are staying for the whole week or looking for a season pass will depend on the fee.